 5. Establish a Billing Process

 When it comes to preparing professional contractor invoices, there are a number of options.
 You can create a simple invoice using a Word or Excel template.
 This is an easy, low-cost process.
 Alternatively, you can use time and billing software or see if your bank or credit card company offers invoicing services.

 Managing accounting tasks such as time entry, invoicing, and collections requires accuracy, tracking, and follow-up.
 To eliminate this unnecessary stress and instead dedicate your valuable time to billable work, may want to consider a more comprehensive service option.
 MBO Partners can help you efficiently and compliantly complete these accounting tasks.

-If you’re wondering if you are billing the right amount for your services, read this article to learn more about how to calculate your bill rate.
+If you’re wondering if you are billing the right amount for your services, check out this article to learn more about how to calculate your bill rate.